great-expectations/great_expectations/docs/how_to_guides/validation/how_to_add_a_validation_operator.rst

 ======================================

 This guide will help you add a new instance of a :ref:`Validation Operator <validation_operators_and_actions>`.
-Validation Operators give you the ability to validate multiple batches of data together, and kick off Validation Actions based on the results of validation.
-Additionally, each Validation Operator encodes a set of business rules around validation.
+Validation Operators give you the ability to validate multiple batches of data together.
+Additionally, each Validation Operator encodes a set of business rules, such as performing various actions based on the results of validation.
 When you add an instance of a Validation Operator, you can use its business rules in your project.

 .. admonition:: Prerequisites: This how-to guide assumes you have already: